ALM-Rangers/Guidance/src/DevOps/phase-features-with-feature-flags.md

 - Would you like users to decide which features they want to use?
 - What's the value of embracing feature flags as part of your engineering process?
 - What's the cost implement feature flags in your engineering process?

+> [!NOTE]
+>
+> Take the time to read ["A Rough Patch"](https://blogs.msdn.microsoft.com/bharry/2013/11/25/a-rough-patch), by Brian Harry, before you flip your first feature flag in production.

 ## What are Feature Flags (FF)?